flaviostutz/common-targets/README.md

 ### ENV variables

 - "STAGE"
+  - defines the runtime environment of a software
   - should have the format "[prefix][-variant?]"
   - commonly used prefixes are: "dev", "tst", "acc", "prd", but you can extend this
   - examples: "dev", "dev-pr123", "tst", "prd-blue", "prd-green"
   - this env var can be required to be set in the context of any command (for example, if you need the "STAGE" name when building a package, or wants to apply a different set of linting rules depending on the ENV that the package is being prepared)

+- "VERSION"
+  - define the version to be used of a package
+  - commonly used in tasks such as "release" to the produced package is prepared to be published with proper versioning (when there is no auto tagging utility in place)

 #### Extensions